-Any overload in scheduling (20 credit hours or more) must be approved by the Assistant Athletics Director for Academics and Student Welfare, the student-athlete's academic advisor in his/her particular academic (major) area, and the appropriate dean.
+Any overload in scheduling (20 credit hours or more) must be approved by the Assistant Athletics Director for Academics and Student-Athlete Welfare, the student-athlete's academic advisor in his/her particular academic (major) area, and the appropriate dean.

 You may not repeat a class that you previously passed without consulting the Assistant Athletics Director for Academics and Student-Athlete Welfare.
 Our mutual goal is to move the student-athlete toward graduation as efficiently as possible.

 Courses that do not count in your program of study must be approved by the Assistant Athletics Director for Academics and Student-Athlete Welfare.
 Once again, our mutual goal is to move the student-athlete toward graduation as efficiently as possible.
-Extra academic minors, licensure endorsements, or additional courses that might enhance a student's graduate school application resume are not the responsibility of the Department of Athletics and will be approved on a caseby-case basis.
+Extra academic minors, licensure endorsements, or additional courses that might enhance a student's graduate school application resume are not the responsibility of the Department of Athletics and will be approved on a case-by-case basis.

-The Department of Athletics will not pay for Regents Online Degree Program (RODP/-R50) or TN eCampus courses, unless specifically approved by the head coach, Assistant Athletics Director for Academics and Student-Athlete Welfare, and Associate Athletics Director for Sports and Compliance.
+The Department of Athletics will not pay for Regents Online Degree Program (RODP/-R50) or TN eCampus courses, unless specifically approved by a committee appointed by the Director of Athletics.
+You must get permission by the Assistant Athletics Director for Academics and Student-Athlete Welfare and a committee appointed by the Director of Athletics before registering for ANY online course.